-“This is another example of what the City and the community housing sector can accomplish when we work together,” said Thom Armstrong, Executive Director of CHF BC and the Community Land Trust.
-“We look forward to leveraging the potential of the City’s new affordable housing endowment fund to deliver even more permanently affordable homes for the citizens of Vancouver.”
+“This is another example of what the City and the community housing sector can accomplish when we work together.
+We look forward to leveraging the potential of the City’s new affordable housing endowment fund to deliver even more permanently affordable homes for the citizens of Vancouver.”Thom Armstrong, Executive Director of CHF BC and the Community Land Trust.

-“The 140 new affordable co-op homes in the River District will be a very welcome addition to Vancouver’s supply of missing middle housing,” said Mayor Gregor Robertson.
-“These new homes will be affordable for individuals and families bringing in between $41,500 and $125,000 annually, providing more long-term, affordable housing options for people who live and work in our city.
-Vancouver is leading the region when it comes to building rental housing and, once completed, the River District will be home to the single largest housing co-op in western Canada.”
+“The 140 new affordable co-op homes in the River District will be a very welcome addition to Vancouver’s supply of missing middle housing.
+These new homes will be affordable for individuals and families bringing in between $41,500 and $125,000 annually, providing more long-term, affordable housing options for people who live and work in our city.
+Vancouver is leading the region when it comes to building rental housing and, once completed, the River District will be home to the single largest housing co-op in western Canada.”Mayor Gregor Robertson

-The new homes, located at 3183 and 3245 Pierview Crescent on a 99-year lease from the City of Vancouver in the East Fraser Lands River District neighbourhood, will be targeted to a wide range of households earning between $41,500 and $125,000 annually.
-Thirty per cent of the homes will be reserved for households earning less than $68,000 annually.
+The new homes are located at 3183 and 3245 Pierview Crescent on a 99-year lease from the City of Vancouver in the East Fraser Lands River District neighbourhood.
+They are targeted to a wide range of households earning between $41,500 and $125,000 annually.
+Thirty per cent of the homes are reserved for households earning less than $68,000 annually.

 The site at 3183 and 3245 Pierview Crescent is part of a portfolio of seven sites that were awarded to the CLT for development by the City in May 2018.
 This is the first one to break ground.
-The partnership with CLT on these seven sites represents the largest one-time municipal land investment into the community housing sector in all of Canada and will result in the development of more than 1,000 new homes.
+The partnership with CLT on these seven sites represents the largest one-time municipal land investment into the community housing sector in all of Canada.
+It will result in the development of more than 1,000 new homes.
 The value of the seven sites is approximately $130 million.